Woolly-at-EBI/BlueCloudMetadataEnhancement/README.md

 The computational geometry that underlies the polygon searching with coordinates is now straight forwards thanks to decades of work in the field by many people.
 Here we are using GDAL (C++) via GEOPANDAS https://geopandas.org/en/stable/docs/user_guide/data_structures.html .
 It can search 1/3 million coordinates against about hundred polygon shapefile in less than 20 seconds on my laptop, which is rather impressive.

-## Additionally marine samples can be determined by organism taxonomy too - to do
+## Additionally marine samples can be determined by organism taxonomy too

+The metagenome information for marine and freshwater organisms was prepared.
+This is merged in with metadata above.

+It is complementary.
+The shape and taxonomic information do seem to be broadly agree, but there are many points of analysis needed.

 ## Sample Types